slo0py/NaramoBot/README.txt

 Although this was designed and built by me, ChatGPT was utilized on select occasions during this project.
 1) I initially used the CSV module for this project, until I learned about Pandas.
 ChatGPT was used to convert my existing code to work with Pandas.
 2) Additionally, I hate working with Pandas.
 I asked it many questions regarding syntax for the project as a whole, as well as debugging for the graphical script, showGraph.py.
-3) validate.py is a small script that makes sure there are no errors in the CSV file.
-It is not a core part of this project, and out of convenience, I had ChatGPT create it for me.
+3) validate.py and appendCSV.py are some small scripts that validate and merge CSV files.
+They are not a core part of this project, and out of convenience, I had ChatGPT create them for me.